DuaEstwald/Simulating-a-disk-galaxy/README.md

 · EXTRApart.py: Code use for the extra part.
 Implementation of the kdtree algorithm.

-Note that the Part2, Part3 and EXTRApart takes outputs for set the numbers of particles, the softening lenght and the number of neighbours.
+Note that the Part2, Part3 and EXTRApart takes inputs for set the numbers of particles, the softening lenght and the number of neighbours.

 The rest of files are the files used for make the plots that we can find in the pdf project.